Erl-koenig/http-header-tracker/README.md

 # HTTP Header Tracker

 This chrome extension is designed to collect and analyze data on the most frequently used HTTP headers across the web.
-The primary goal of this data collection is to inform and optimize the header design for the [qh:// (Quite OK HTTP) protocol](https://github.com/qh-project/qh).
+The motivation for creating this extension is to use the collected data to refine the header structure of the [qh:// (Quite OK HTTP) protocol](https://github.com/qh-project/qh).

 ## How It Works